Signatures of alternating group actions with non-zero quotient genus: Computations for small

 For $n<40$ we use computer programs to help prove that every potential signature is an actual signature.
 Of course, for each $n$, there are an infinite number of potential signatures so to successfully check small $n$ values, we need to reduce that list to a manageable finite number.

-We first find generating vectors for $[1;k]$ for each $k$ in $\mathcal{O}_G$.
+We first find generating vectors for $[1;k]$ for each $k$ in $\mathcal{O}_G$ (this will complete the proof of Theorem \ref{T:1-k}).
 Suppose we have a generating vector $(a,b,c)$ corresponding to $[1;k]$.
 If $k$ is odd, this generating vector guarantees a generating vector for the signature $[1;k,k]$: simply take $(a,b,c^2, c^{-1})$, since $c^2$ and $c^{-1}$ will have the same order as $c$.
 Note we can repeat this idea to create a generating vector for any signature $[1;k, \ldots,k]$.

 If $k$ is even, the existence of a generating vector for $[1;k]$ guarantees a generating vector for $[1;k,k,k]$: take $(a,b,c, c^{-1},c)$ as a generating vector (and similarly any odd number of $k$'s).
 For $k$ even, then, we must also search for generating vectors for $[1;k,k]$.
 Once we have those generating vectors we can find a generating vector for $[1;k,k,k,k]$ (and indeed any even number of $k$'s) using the same idea as we did for an odd number of $k$'s.